 Swimming is a skill that anyone can learn and yet, more than 50% of people don’t know how.
-If you are part of the majority that wishes to learn especially in 2021, then you’ve come to the right place.
+If you are part of the majority that wishes to learn how to swim especially in 2021, then you’ve come to the right place.
+This article will give you a general overview of swimming and how to learn it whether it be in a group or totally on your own.
 Your journey into swimming doesn’t have to be scary or confusing.
 Believe it or not, everyone has the potential to swim based on the right method.

 Expectations Vs Reality

 Most of us want to jump into the water and swim effortlessly from one end of the pool to the other on a hot summer day.
 As wonderful as this sounds, the reality is quite the opposite.
 Most beginners find swimming to be intimidating, complicated and confusing.
+The deep end of a pool can be terrifying for the inexperienced.
 Swimming lessons tend to be boring and discouraging and a lot of students who train for months or even years quit out of frustration or lack of results.

 Personally, I was one of these victims.
 As a child, I struggled to learn swimming for many years with little to no results.
 I was scared of the deep end, choked on gallons of pool water and enrolled in the same beginner level again and again for many years.
 It wasn’t until I became a teenager and set my sights towards becoming a lifeguard that things started to change.
 For months I began training myself at the pool everyday and started seeing results.

 As I look back on my journey towards becoming a lifeguard I realized that swimming can be quite simple to learn.
 I was just given the wrong method.
 There is more than one way to learn swimming and my journey is proof of that.
 Knowing your needs plus your options is the best way to find the right approach for you.
 Before we discuss your options, let’s look at what you need to learn in order to swim.

 Every swimmer from complete beginner to advanced goes through three stages: